-While about half (49% percent) of the properties recorded by the Tax Assessor are used for single-family residences, this represents only 57.3 percent of the total actual land use (~18,687 acres).
-The minimum-sized lot has been the most predominant use of land allowed by current zoning ordinances.
-In all relevant zones (AR, GBM and NC), a minimum lot frontage of 300 feet is required and most of the new minimum-sized lots created in the last decade do not exceed this minimum.
-This has resulted in a pattern of relatively long and thin lots facing roadways, sometimes called 'piano keys' in reference to their shape.
-Although more land can be potentially left untouched as open space, an appearance of suburban development can result when many of these residences are also constructed at the minimum front yard depth of 35 feet.
+As stated in the section above, 65.4 percent of the properties recorded by the Tax Assessor are used for single-family residences, this represents only 40.3 percent of the total land area (~ 13,192 acres).
+For reference, the total land area of Foster is 51.1 square miles or 32,704 acres.
+0.8 square miles or 512 acres of the Town's area is comprised of water.
+The minimum-sized lot of 4.59 acres has been the most predominant use of land allowed by current zoning ordinances.
+In all zoning districts, a minimum lot frontage of 300 feet is required and most of the new minimum-sized lots created in the last decade do not exceed 2x the minimum frontage or acreage.
+This has resulted in a pattern of relatively long and thin lots abutting roadways, sometimes called 'piano keys' in reference to their shape.
+Although more land can be potentially left untouched as open space, an appearance of suburban development can result when many of these residences are also constructed at the minimum front yard setback of 35 feet.